May 20, 2010

 I believe creativity is the primary spark to a venture.
 As represented by Wal-Mart or Fed-Ex, the organization that is derived and refined from that venture is the perpetual fuel for monetary income.
 As in Apple or Google, stoking this flame with creativity makes it a bonfire!

 I recall sound advice given to me by Brent Meikle, currently assisting me on a business venture, who said “Think in terms of the business, and no longer of product.”
 Meikle, an accountant by trade, is surely obsessed with organization.
 Me, a designer-artist by trade, is obsessed with creativity.
-The merging of business (organization) and creativity is key for success.
+Certainly adhering to only one of these theories would be damaging.
+Therefore, the merging of business (organization) and creativity is key for success.

 If an artist desires to make money from the God-given talents they possess, they must embrace organization and stay on task.
 Carpe Diem!